 The evenings are mild and I keep my door open.
 Attracted by the light, a little moth flies around my reading lamp.
 I remember reading somewhere that moths navigate by flying at a constant angle relative to a distant light source, such as the Moon.
 This makes me wonder how a moth gets around on a cloudy night.
 And whether this moth is feeling lost too.

 Knowing I need to do something more productive, I discover that moths use the Earth’s magnetic field to cross vast distances in Australian deserts.
-Aside from the plain brown moth, the only other insects that can accomplish such a feat are monarch butterflies.
+Aside from the plain brown moth, the only other insect that can accomplish such a feat is the monarch butterfly.
 Unlike moths, who prefer the Moon, the stars and the Milky Way, monarch butterflies use the rising and setting Sun to navigate.
 I also learn that the flying patterns of this little moth helps drones navigate unfamiliar environments, so we’ll likely see moth-inspired drones soon.
 I’m not sure how I feel about that.